-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for rights, antihuman corruption and antibribery matters.
+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social employee and matters. respect for rights. human anticorruption and antibribery matters.

 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.